oxguy3/schiff.io/_posts/2017-07-24-defcon-checklist.md

 * Use [USB condom](http://syncstop.com/) if using public charging station.
 * Only communicate using [Signal](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms) if possible.

 So that's my list.
 It might not be perfect, but I think it should be sufficient for me.
 What do you think?
 Am I too carefree, or even too paranoid?
+Did I miss anything crucial?